 Fast forward two years, and we felt like we were ready to try for another baby.
 We went back to the doctor we had success with for our first son.
 In November 2013, we started another IVF cycle.
 We got right back into the routine of shots and pills and drugs.
 We had a good number of eggs retrieved, and a decent fertilization rate.
 By transfer day, we only had 2 embryos left.
 With one son at home, I was a little terrified to have twins so we opted for a single embryo transfer.
 Twelve days later we got the amazing news that I was pregnant again!!

 After all the failures we had to get our first son, this seemed unreal.
 In August of 2014, we met our second son.
-Now as a family of four, we live a crazy but happy life.
 (Here’s a video I created to try to win a contest for free IVF in the secondary infertility category before we had our second son!)

 I feel like our infertility story will always be a part of me.
 I still feel a little jealous and upset when people announce their pregnancies.
 I still want to hang a sign above my children’s heads so people know what it took to get to this point.
 I don’t ever want to make someone struggling to become a mother feel worse by seeing me with my kids.
 It’s a crazy feeling, but I think it will always be there.
 While I would never wish infertility on anyone, I am so thankful for the amazing friendships I have made because of it, and the beautiful family I have to show for it.